Jump Tomorrow: Plot

 Alicia and her fiancé hitch a ride with George and Gerard, thinking their sudden appearance a coincidence.
-Alicia's fiancé Nathan practices t'ai chi in the rain and argues with Gerard about whether the French language is obsolete.
+Alicia's fiancé Nathan practices tai chi in the rain and argues with Gerard about whether the French language is obsolete.
 Meanwhile, Alicia and George find themselves falling for each other.
 When they arrive at the home of Alicia's family, who are meeting Alicia's fiancé for the first time, George wants to leave.
 But Gerard convinces him to stick around for the night, telling him to "jump tomorrow."

 Alicia's fiancé ends up in bed the whole time after Alicia's uncle, a deaf-mute, offers him a spicy dish his stomach can't handle.
 The uncle takes a liking to George and teaches him a Spanish dance.
 Gerard finds himself attracted to Alicia's mother, a widow.
 They all enjoy the party that night, and George gets a chance to make his move, but he is too shy to proceed.
 Gerard spends the night with Alicia's mother, but in the morning she rebuffs him for moving too fast with their relationship.

 Gerard and George leave for the wedding.
 After dropping off George, Gerard heads towards Niagara Falls, where he again considers suicide until a boy standing there tells him that he gets his best ideas when he is by himself.
 At the ceremony, George declares "I am Jorge" (the Spanish form of George) and calls the wedding off.
 He and his fiancée Sophie agree that their intended marriage was for convenience and not an ideal match.
 Gerard and George catch up to Alicia and her fiancé at the border of Canada, and George finally expresses his love for her.